orbitalquark/textadept/README.md

 * _**OR**_
 * [Docker][]

-The following table provides a brief list of `make` rules for building Textadept on Linux and BSD.
-(On BSD, substitute `make` with `gmake`.)
+The following table provides a brief list of `make` rules for building Textadept on Linux.

 Command | Description
 -|-